 \subsubsection{Projection effects}

-In observations, all gas in projection along the line-of-sight (LoS) contributes to the observed spectra, even though it may not be associated with the central ICM that we are interested in here.
+Due to inherent limitations of observations, it is not possible to differentiate emission based on the 3D position of its source.
+Therefore, a spectrum from a central pointing contains both the contribution from the centrally-located gas and of all the gas projected along the LoS.
 Previous works using simulated clusters have shown that projection effects can lead to severe misinterpretations of the intrinsic thermal and chemical properties of the ICM due to the gas along the LoS \citep[e.g.][]{Zhang24,Stofanova24}.

-In order to quantify the impact of the projected gas in our work we compare the mass-weighted distributions of all the cluster gas in a central pointing with a XRISM-like FoV to the mass-weighted distribution of the gas cells that actually reside in the region of interest, in this case a sphere of a 33.5~kpc radius located in the centre of each cluster.
+In this section we attempt to quantify the impact of the projected gas in our inference errors by comparing the mass-weighted distributions of all the cluster gas in a central pointing with a \textit{XRISM}-like FoV to the mass-weighted distribution of the gas cells that actually reside in the region of interest, in this case a sphere of a 33.5~kpc radius located in the centre of each cluster.

-In \autoref{fig:fov}, we compare the thermal structure of the gas in the centre to the total gas observed in our mocks (top right), and their corresponding inference errors (top left).
-Since the temperature distribution of the gas in the cluster centre can be approximated by a unimodal distribution, we bin the clusters in percentiles based on the mode of their temperature distribution.
+In \autoref{fig:fov}, we compare the temperature distribution of the gas in the centre of clusters to the total gas along the LoS observed in our mocks (top right), and their corresponding inference errors (top left).
+Since the temperature distribution of the gas in the clusters centre can be in most cases approximated by a unimodal distribution, we bin the clusters in percentiles based on the mode of their temperature distribution.
 In fact, due to the tight correlation between ICM temperature and the halo mass, the temperature bins of \autoref{fig:fov} top right are comparable to mass bins.
 Differently than e.g. in \autoref{fig:Temp_inf}, here we isolate the effects of projections alone, by comparing directly mass-weighted vs. mass-weighted quantities rather than mass-weighted vs. emission weighted ones.